As an Amazon Associate we earn from qualifying purchases.

 While you may be thinking the addition of pineapple is just for flavor (to make it sweet and tangy), that is only half the case.
 Pineapple also serves as a critical chemical factor in cooking as well.
-That is why we think it is perfect for sous vide cooking!
+That is why I think it is perfect for sous vide cooking!

 Pineapple contains bromelain, which is a special enzyme that breaks down protein.
 If you look at commercial chemical tenderizers at your supermarket, they will say bromelain as the main ingredient.
 Most of the time, that bromelain will come from pineapple (or it might also be from papaya).